pybricks/pybricks.github.io/learn/building-a-robot/index.md

 ---
-title: "Building StarterBot"
+title: "Building the Pybricks StarterBot"
 excerpt: >
   A vehicle robot helps you get familiar with robotics and coding.
 We'll show you how to build one using SPIKE, MINDSTORMS, Technic, City, or BOOST.
+header:
+  teaser: /learn/building-a-robot/overview-og.jpg
 ---

 Building a vehicle robot is a great way to get familiar with robotics and coding.
 We'll show you how to build one using SPIKE, MINDSTORMS, Technic, City, or BOOST.

-You can also use your own design or competition robot.
+**Tip** ⸺ You can also use your own design or competition robot.
+You'll learn to adapt the code to your design along the way.
+However, it can be refreshing to take a break from the competition and learn new skills using a different robot.

-The StarterBot for SPIKE Prime and MINDSTORMS Robot Inventor is the most complete.
-Use one of these if you want to recreate all programming examples without any changes.

-If you use Technic, City, BOOST, or SPIKE Essential, we'll show you how to adjust the lessons and examples as you go.
+{: .notice--primary}

 # SPIKE Prime

 You can build this version of StarterBot with just the elements in the {% include setlink.html id=45678 %} base set.

+It can run all example projects in this guide without changes.

 {% include scaled.html
   path="/learn/building-a-robot/spike-prime/"
-  path_small="/learn/building-a-robot/spike-prime/starterbot-prime.png"
+  path_small="/learn/building-a-robot/spike-prime/starterbot-spike-prime.jpg"
 %}

 # MINDSTORMS Robot Inventor

 You can build this version of StarterBot with just the elements in the {% include setlink.html id=51515 %} base set.
-It is almost entirely the same as the SPIKE Prime version, but it uses a swivel wheel instead of a ball caster.

-Instructions coming soon!
-{: .notice--primary}
+It can run all example projects in this guide without changes.

+{% include scaled.html
+  path="/learn/building-a-robot/mindstorms-inventor/"
+  path_small="/learn/building-a-robot/mindstorms-inventor/starterbot-mindstorms-inventor.jpg"
+%}

 # SPIKE Essential